NaifOAlharbi/FaceMaskDetection/README.md

- -Face mask detection in an image:
+ -Facee mask detection in an image:
  ```bash
 python maskdetection.py -img /path/to/img
 ```